rezonmain/nertu/README.md

 # Nertu

-No-nonsense, easy to use tuner webapp 🎷
+No-nonsense, easy to use tuner web app 🎷

 Features: